-EHC plans should be forward-looking documents that help raise aspirations and outline the provision required to meet assessed needs to support the child or young person in achieving their ambitions.
-EHC plans should specify how services will be delivered as part of a whole package and explain how best to achieve the outcomes sought across education, health and social care for the child or young person
+EHC plans should be forward-looking documents that help raise aspirations/ensure aspirations are high and outline the provision required to meet assessed needs to support the child or young person in achieving their ambitions.
+EHC plans should specify how services will be delivered as part of a whole package and explain how best to achieve the outcomes sought across education, health and social care for the child or young person.